GraphQLAPI/graphql-api-for-wp/docs/modules/schema-self-fields/en.md

 }
 ```

-## How to use
+## Examples

-Use `self` to artificially append the extra levels needed for the response, and field aliases to rename those levels appropriately.

-For instance, this query recreates the shape of another GraphQL server:
+This query uses `self` to artificially append the extra levels needed for the response, and field aliases to rename those levels appropriately, as to recreate the shape of another GraphQL server:

 ```graphql
 {